 - Even if the threat isn’t immediate, it’s still important to act.
 Please submit a BITA referral form.

-Who can make a BIT referral?
+Who can make a CARE referral?

 What will happen after I make a referral?

-Learn more about Clark’s Behavioral Intervention Team.
+Learn more about Clark’s CARE Team.